 - Gender-specific campuses

-Psychological trauma underlies many mental and substance abuse disorders.
+Psychological trauma underlies many mental and substance use disorders.
 Our trauma-informed clinical team is ready to work with people who have gone through distress.
 We work to help them create a fulfilling life on the other side.
-Call us at 866-457-7590 to find out how our addiction therapy services can help you in dealing with psychological trauma.
+Call us at 828.382.9699 or contact our team online to find out how our addiction therapy services can help you in dealing with psychological trauma.